 Ours was the lightest bridge, weighing only 61 grams, and we were very anxious to see how many ingots we would be able to transport across!

 We released the cart with the first ingot and all was looking good.
 Another two ingots and we had to take our minute to make adjustments to the bridge.
 We re-taped a piece of balsa wood back to our bridge and reset.
 We managed to get all five of the smaller ingots across the bridge without any major breakage, until they introduced the “super ingot”, which was about 5kg.
-This completely destroyed our bridge but we still placed 1st in the activity.
+This completely destroyed our bridge but we still placed first in the activity.

 Overall, Santa Sabina College placed first out of the eight competing schools of the day and we hope that our score will enable us to participate in the state championships.
 We are pleased and very proud of our efforts.
 We would like to thank Ms Rugiero, Mr Duggan and Mr Connolly for providing this opportunity.